 I figured I was done for, but I continued my search throughout Indonesia (Bali & Lombok) and Thailand (Bangkok & Chiang Mai).
 Chiang Mai, you’re practically an American city, how y’gonna do my contact solution needs like that?
 By now, 5 months later, I was down to my last bottle.
 We moved on to George Town, Penang (Malaysia) and it was there that I finished my last bottle.
 We happened to be in the KOMTAR complex/Pacific Marketplace and we passed a Guardian Pharmacy.
 I like to peruse local pharmacies anyways, and out of habit I looked for the eye care section.
 And there it was… a whole row of AO Sept Plus.
 Now, AO Sept is made by Ciba Vision, the same company that makes Clear Care.
 Apparently back in the day it used to take more steps/equipment to use AO Sept, but AO Sept Plus is basically the same exact thing as Clear Care.
 (Hey, more SKUs makes for more shelf space!)

 I had found it, the first day I truly needed it.
 Dear AO Sept, I would have bought every single one of you had we not been making a visit to the U.S. next month.

 So, what is the point of this blog post?
-Basically, it’s only directed to those of you who are traveling in Asia and are having concerns about the integrity of your corrective eyeball covers.
+Basically, it’s only directed to those of you who are traveling in Asia (update: all over the world!) and are having concerns about the integrity of your corrective eyeball covers.
 Some of you might be rejoicing, some disappointed, and most of you just wishing you had 4 minutes of your life back.
 But I have my contact solution.

 Readers have contributed GREAT information!
-Here is a list of reported Yays and Nays around Asia (and more).
+Here is a list of reported Yays and Nays around the world.
 Please let me know if you find it somewhere not on this list!